saucechef/vDISK/README.md

 # vDISK
-vDISC is a student project that simulates a virtual filesystem.
+vDISK is a student project that simulates a virtual filesystem.

 ## Cloning and building
 ### Linux